Mugendesu/Real-Time-Chat-Application/README.md

 first download the required files
-In the terminal type :- npm i nodemon npm i socket.io
+In the terminal type :-
+npm i nodemon
+npm i express
+npm i socket.io

 then start the server by typing :- npm run dev